 Gene from God Hand is a snarky, somewhat childish demon-hunter.
 His female protectee and love interest also shows traces of this trope.

-Harpuia in Mega Man Zero is a mixture of type 3 (much like Knuckles above) and type 7.
+Harpuia in Mega Man Zero.
 The only people he's nice to are his siblings.

 Cody from the Final Fight series, as he appears in the Street Fighter series.
 After defeating the Mad Gear gang, he went on to pick fights for no good reason until he got himself thrown in prison.
 Even then, he not only continued to pick fights, but would break out of prison for no reason other than boredom.
 While his former ally Guy believes he still has a sliver of good in him, Cody will just shrug and continue being a dick.